DarkAtra/v-rising-discord-bot/docs/self-hosting.md

 4. Run the application using `java -jar v-rising-discord-bot-<version>.jar`

 If you run the application in a Linux environment, make sure to use a separate user.
-This user only needs read and write permissions for the `bot.db` database file and read permissions for the `application.yml`, both of which are located in the applications working directory by default.
+This user only needs read and write permissions for the `bot.db` database file and read permissions for the `application.yml`, both of which are located in the application's working directory by default.

 You can change the location of the database file by modifying the `application.yml` slightly: